The Truth About Purple Weed: What It Is & Why It’s Purple

 1. Genetics/Anthocyanins

-• If pH < 7: Anthocyanins give weed a red color
+• If pH < 7: Anthocyanins give the weed a red color

-• If pH ≈ 7: Anthocyanins give weed a purple color
+• If pH ≈ 7: Anthocyanins give the weed a purple color

-• If pH > 7: Anthocyanins give weed a blue color
+• If pH > 7: Anthocyanins give the weed a blue color

-Our caring physicians in Naples are here to help you qualify for your medical marijuana card.
-Book your appointment now.
+Our caring physicians in Florida are here to help you qualify for your medical marijuana card.

 Factors that Indirectly Cause Purple on Weed